Reviews Archive

 Conclusion

 All versions of the game are actually very good, and all manage to retain the Addams Family's excellent gameplay, but due to the downgrade in graphics and missing power-ups the two computer ports are out of the running for first place.
-I would say that the Amiga port is probably the worst version, as the missing background graphics do hurt the experience, but whilst minimalistic even that version still manages to be an excellent game.
+I would say that the Amiga port is probably the worst version, as the missing background graphics do hurt the experience, but whilst minimalist even that version still manages to be a very playable game.

 In the end the winner just has to be the SNES version, the Mega Drive port is very good (even managing to win out in a few areas, as well as being uncensored) but overall doesn't manage to equalise the SNES port in either graphics or sound.